Fewnity/Nintendo-DS-Nifi-Template/README.md

 - A callback system to prevent packet loss
 - The possibility to have more than 2 DS at the same time
 - A timeout system if the client is disconnected
+- An Id system to identify each clients

 There are some improvements to do but it's usable.